-Show a group pictures of individuals with and without glasses on and what do you think their feelings will be?
+Show a group of pictures of individuals with and without glasses on and what do you think their feelings will be?
 A study conducted long ago by G.R.
 Thornton found that people who wear glasses score much higher in associated positive traits when judged by others.
-Those wearing glasses in the study were thought to be more trustworthy, industrious, intelligent and dependable.
-If wearing glasses can say that much about you, imagine what the type of glasses frame you wear says.
+Those wearing glasses in the study were thought to be more trustworthy, industrious, intelligent, and dependable.
+If wearing glasses can say that much about you, imagine what the type of glasses frames you wear says.
+At Glasses2you it is easy to find the right glasses for your style and personality.

 Basic, functional glasses say, “I’m not trying to say anything with my frames.”
 If you are wearing understated frames in neutral tones, you are probably responsible and neat.
 You would feel ridiculous in an oversize pair of frames or frames with a lot of glitz.
 You are more interested in solving worthwhile problems than picking out anything other than standard wire rims.